any-code/javascript-collection-paraphernalia/docs/tutorials/collection.filter.md

     ]

-Use collection to filter the properties of the object to an array
+Use collection to filter the properties of the object to an object with keys corresponding to the original keys

     var results = collection.filter(data, function(item) {
       return item.id > 2